shancock9/blast-ips/README.md

 computers became available, and it remains a very important theoretical model.
-Despite the importance of this problem, and a significant amount of past research, someone wishing to evaluate the solution to this problem for a specific case, and estimate the error in such a solution, would have great difficulty.
+Despite the importance of this problem, and a significant amount of past research, someone wishing to evaluate the solution to this problem for a specific case, *and estimate the error in such a solution*, would have great difficulty.
 This software can make such an evaluation a simple task.

 My own interest in this problem came from working with models of the damaging